 - Unable to concentrate?

-During these bouts with depression in the winter, women tend to eat more and exercise less.
+During these bouts with depression in the winter, people dealing with it tend to eat more and exercise less.
 They often have symptoms such as extreme fatigue and trouble falling asleep, or sleeping more often.

 SAD is caused by the brain not receiving enough daylight which is needed to trigger serotonin, a hormone that regulates mood.